 We welcome volunteers from all backgrounds.
 You just need to be over the age of 18.

 What’s the application process?

-To become a volunteer, please complete the volunteering application form here and email it to email@example.com.
+To become a volunteer, please complete the volunteering application form on PDF or Word and email it to firstname.lastname@example.org.
 You’ll then have to provide the names of two referees and have an informal interview.
 We’ll supply you with an outline of the work you’ll be undertaking and a volunteer agreement.

 The object of this is to try, as far as possible, to match your motivation and expectations to what we need from a volunteer.